At Cumberland Heights, we understand that adolescence involves major

 intensive outpatient treatment.

-Our youth programs are based on an approach that integrates the
+Our youth program is based on an approach that integrates the

-each young person and develop a treatment plan that emphasizes these
+each young man and develop a treatment plan that emphasizes these

 positive attributes and focuses on denial management and basic recovery